ceramic-mug/JOSH-FARM-PROJECT-2019/README.md

 I know that's a lot.
 Some of these outputs are used as intermediates steps for others, and you may find a use (either graphically, for presentation purposes, or numerically) for any one of them.
 The easist outputs to use for statistical analysis are the csv file that contains the mean NDVI value for each AOI for each time step and a BIG csv file that contains the NDVI file for every pixel per aoi per time step.

+The [geoProcessing.py](./drone/geoProcessing.py) file is also **HEAVILY COMMENTED**, so look through it to have an idea of what it's doing.

 #### Reguired Python Modules

 For [geoProcessing.py](./drone/geoProcessing.py) to run, you need to have an up-to-date Python environment installed.
 You also need the following modules: